Updated: Investing with Borrowed Funds: No “Margin” for Error

-With investor purchases of securities "on margin" averaging more than $406 billion for the first nine months of 2013 (a 27 percent increase over the same period last year), we are re-issuing this alert because we are concerned that many investors may underestimate the risks of trading on margin and misunderstand the operation and reason for margin calls.
+In light of these recent margin statistics, we are re-issuing this alert because we are concerned that many investors may underestimate the risks of trading on margin and misunderstand the operation of, and reason for, margin calls.
 Investors who cannot satisfy margin calls can have large portions of their accounts liquidated under unfavorable market conditions.
 These liquidations can create substantial losses for investors.

 Before you decide to open a margin account, make sure you understand the following risks: